-Headteacher James Husbands, Deputy Headteacher Clare Stamp and your child’s teacher will be responsible for delivering, monitoring and reviewing your Educational Health and Care plan.
+Headteacher James Husbands, Deputy Headteacher Nina Prowting and your child’s teacher will be responsible for delivering, monitoring and reviewing your Educational Health and Care plan.
 It will be built around the needs of the child, either from observing and supporting them in their day to day school environment, from person centred planning sessions or even individual pastoral opportunities to talk to senior staff alongside the formal review process of the Education Health and Care plan.
 It will link very closely with the protocols noted above that relate to the ongoing monitoring, planning and discussion regarding the provision made for your child.

 How will my child be involved in the process and be able to contribute their views?